Vivek-Kolhe/Nyaa-Telegram-Bot/README.md

     ```
 ***Note:*** Pass the **api_id** as an integer.

+## Disclaimer
+**I do not host any of the torrents fetched by the API.
+The API is just meant to scrape the website and return the results.
+I do not promote piracy, this is just for educational purpose.
+If you guys can afford legal methods, then use them and support the industry :).**

 I know I've repeated my code atleast 2-3 times, I'll fix it later.
-Or you guys can contribute as well :).
+Or you guys can contribute as well :).\
 Thanks [Infinity-Plus](https://github.com/infinity-plus) for his help.